Rulox/react-atomic-structure/README.md

 Using these package, you will be able to start a new fresh React project with the basic folder and file structures.

 This project uses ES6 in the JS side, and Sass for styles.
-It also uses BrowserSync, a tool that will create a web server in your machine that automatically updates the code and the styles whenever the watcher detects a change.

 ## Features